DrSquidX/SquidNet/README.md

 Logging - The server is logged, and server errors can be checked there.

-Smart-Script-Generation - The Botnet will generate Bot and Admin scripts on command.
+Smart-Script-Generation - The Botnet will generate Bot and Admin scripts on command with the neccessary variables.

 # Security: